SteelCompendium/data-md-dse/Bestiary/Monsters/War Dogs/Statblocks/War Dog Saboteur.md

         tier3: 8 fire damage; push 3
       - name: Effect
-        effect: The space the target occupies fills with dark smoke and blocks line of effect until the start of the saboteur's next turn
+        effect: The space the target occupies fills with dark smoke and blocks line of effect until the start of the saboteur's next turn.
   - type: feature
     feature_type: trait
     name: Loyalty Collar